N\'eron models of jacobians over base schemes of dimension greater than 1: Introduction

-In \cite{Hain2013Normal-function}, Richard Hain defined an invariant associated to a morphism of variations of mixed hodge structures, and conjectured that in certain cases this invariant should be non-negative.
+In \cite{Hain2013Normal-function}, Richard Hain defined an invariant, the height jump, associated to a morphism of variations of mixed Hodge structures, and conjectured that in certain cases this invariant should be non-negative.
 In \cite{David-Holmes2014Neron-models-an} we use the theory of N\'eron models and labelled graphs developed in this paper, along with a study of resistances in electrical networks, to prove some cases of this conjecture.
-In the same article, we use the same techniques to give a new proof of a theorem due to Silverman, Tate, Lang, Call and Green (\cite{Silverman1983Heights-and-the}, \cite{Tate1983Variation-of-th}, \cite{Lang1983Fundamentals-of}, \cite{Call1986Local-heights-o}, \cite{Green1989Heights-in-fami}) on the variation of the N\'eron-Tate height of a section in a family of abelian varieties, by first reducing to the case of jacobians of semistable curves.
+We use the same techniques to extend the definition of the height jump to an algebraic setting.
+For 1-dimensional families of abelian varieties we show also in \cite{David-Holmes2014Neron-models-an} that the algebraic height jump is actually \emph{bounded}, and we use this to give a new proof of a theorem of Silverman and Tate (\cite{Silverman1983Heights-and-the}, \cite{Tate1983Variation-of-th}).